Pregnant women checking her finances and credit

 Most larger creditors and many smaller creditors report your account information to one or more of the three major credit bureaus: Equifax, Experian, and TransUnion.
 This is where your credit reports come from.

-Every time you apply for credit, borrow money, make or miss a payment, lose a lawsuit, file bankruptcy, or change the balance on your credit card, this activity will probably be reported to at least one credit bureau.
+Every time you apply for credit, borrow money for a large purchase, make or miss a payment, lose a lawsuit, file bankruptcy, or change the balance on your credit card, this activity will probably be reported to at least one credit bureau.
 Businesses can access this information by ordering a credit report.

 Each credit bureau is a separate company, and some creditors report at different times or don’t report to all three.
 That’s why your credit reports can vary.
 It’s important to understand that your credit reports are information only.
 Your credit score is separate, and it’s based on the information in your credit reports.